 We've all probably felt so hungry that we ended up daydreaming about the food in anticipation.
 Well, that's basically what this trope is: a character fantasizes about their food, either verbally (often with the line "I can just imagine the X" or "I can almost smell/taste the X") or via a Fantasy Sequence or Thought Bubble.
+Naturally, cravings like these are Truth in Television, and you can thank your hypothalamus for that, since among its tasks in maintaining homeostasis is regulating food intake.
+Add to the fact that humans innately seek out foods rich in sugar, fat, salt and high-energy carbohydrates, and the science behind this trope is cracked!

 When Played for Laughs, it means that the character is just being dramatic about how hungry they are and/or how much they like the food or food in general.
 When Played for Drama, however, it can mean that the character is literally starving or hasn't had anything interesting to eat in ages.
 Might also be done by someone (again, usually a Big Eater or someone who really loves the food) if they're about to go to a new place that serves delicious food or are imagining buying food with a large sum of money they think they will acquire.
 Compare Marshmallow Dream.
 Also compare, but do not confuse with, Delicious Distraction.